tc39/proposal-compartments/README.md

   };

 type CompartmentConstructorOptions = {
-  // Every Compartment has a reference to a global environment record that in
-  // turn contains a new globalThis object, global contour, and three
-  // specialized intrinsic evaluators: eval, Function, and Compartment instances.
-  // The new globalThis object contains a subset of the JavaScript language
-  // intrinsics (to be defined in this proposal) and other globals must be
-  // "endowed" to the compartment explicitly with the `globals` option.
-  // All of these evaluators close over the compartment's global environment
-  // record such that they evaluate code in that global environment.
-  // When borrowGlobals is false, a the new Compartment gets a new global
-  // environment record.
-  // When borrowGlobals is true, the new Compartment will have the
-  // same global environment record as associated with the Compartment
-  // constructor used to construct the compartment.
-  // To borrow the globals of an arbitrary compartment, use that compartment's
-  // Compartment constructor, like
-  // new compartment.globalThis.Compartment({ borrowGlobals: true }).
-  borrowGlobals: boolean,

-  // Globals to copy onto this compartment's unique globalThis.
-  // Constructor options with globals and borrowGlobals: true would be incoherent and
-  // effect an exception.
-  globals: Object,

   // The compartment uses the resolveHook to synchronously elevate
   // an import specifier (as it appears in the source of a StaticModuleRecord
   // or bindings array of a VirtualStaticModuleRecord), to